-But sometimes I wonder: Do things happen, or are we writing our own book… somehow, in some way, creating happenings?
-I know that it’s a weird question, but it seems a vital one in healing.
-It also seems vital as well in comprehending whether or not our personal evolution and energy transformation, as we go through these experiences, is a fractal bit of the experience of ‘All that Is’.
+But sometimes I wonder: Do things happen, or are we authoring our own book… somehow, in some way, creating happenings?
+I know that it is a weird question, but it seems a vital one in healing.
+It also seems vital as well in comprehending whether our personal evolution and energy transformation, as we go through these experiences, is a fractal bit of the experience of ‘All that Is.’

-I’m thinking about these things because of a seemingly mundane event: my computer blue-screened and died.
-Empty-handed, realizing that I am an information junkie, looking around at all of the things I ‘could’ do, I picked up a novel that a friend had sent me and settled in to read.
-Something in me resists entertainment and distraction, but I made myself read it, thinking that I’d find something… and I did.
-When I reached the last line and put down the book, I found that our lives are so much more interesting than fiction.
+I am thinking about these things because of a mundane event: my computer blue-screened and died.
+Empty-handed, realizing that I am an information junkie, looking around at all the things I ‘could’ do, I picked up a novel that a friend had sent me and settled in to read.
+Something in me resists entertainment and distraction, but I made myself read it, thinking that I would find something… and I did.
+When I reached the last line and put down the book, our lives are so much more interesting than fiction.

-Well, Chinese is possible, I suppose, but morals… now that’s a tough one.
+Well, Chinese is possible, I suppose, but morals… now that is a tough one.
 Morals are imposed; and some say they were put in place to keep us from total degradation until the return of the light.
-That may be the case, but it looks like morals never have had a really good grip.
+That may be the case, but it looks like morals never have had a good grip.
 Immorality has been oh so familiar, for oh so long.
 Why has the return of the light taken so long?
-I’m thinking maybe we have to really, really, really get finished with degradation personally, until collectively we tip the scale… if we are the writers of the book, that is.
+I am thinking we must really, really, really get finished with degradation personally, until collectively we tip the scale… if we are the writers of the book, which is.

-On I went, thinking about morals and political correctness and religions and lies and rules and laws and cultures and justifications; it’s a dense mass of confusing messages about what is ‘good’.
+On I went, thinking about morals and political correctness and religions and lies and rules, laws, cultures, and justifications; it is a dense mass of confusing messages about what is ‘good.’

 On the way home I stopped for a visit with a friend.
-He has suffered from PTSD for so many years… it’s as if one chapter in the book of his life just doesn’t want to end.
+He has suffered from PTSD for so many years… it is as if one chapter in the book of his life just does not want to end.
 There is a schism, and this too seems out of his control.
 Damage done to others is damage done to Self.
 It does not erase… it waits to be repaired.
 How fortunate if one can repair it in this lifetime.

-Self healing is all of our work.
-And, not to get too serious here, but, repentance and asking forgiveness is a sacred act.
-It is not a spirit in the sky that forgives… it is the settling of a contrite heart in communication with ‘All that is’.
+Self healing is all our work.
+And, not to get too serious here, but repentance and asking forgiveness is a sacred act.
+It is not a spirit in the sky that forgives… it is the settling of a contrite heart in communication with ‘All that is.
 Who among us has not done damage?
 We take risks being born into this dense and violent dimension – one must be brave and honest, and humble.

 After the visit I asked myself, “Did he need this experience?
-Did his ‘I Am’ provide this in order to spur the evolution of consciousness and bring in more light for ‘All that is’, or was the military draft pick just some rotten karma.
-He is bringing in more light as he seeks healing, so I’d say the answer is… both can be true!
+Did his ‘I Am’ provide this to spur the evolution of consciousness and bring in lighter for ‘All that is’ or was the military draft pick just some rotten karma.
+He is bringing in lighter as he seeks healing, so I would say the answer is… both can be true!

 I headed home to discover another page being written in another book, this one belonging to Matthew.
 He has allowed me to tell his story, about the abuse he suffered, emotionally and psychologically; about his brave recovery, and the obstacles he faced and overcame.

 If ever morals were discarded, they were discarded when it came to Matt.
-Parents, family, teachers, psychologists and psychiatrists did plenty of harm.
+Parents, family, teachers, psychologists, and psychiatrists did plenty of harm.
 And if ever a battle for spiritual life was fought, it was fought by Matt.
-Throughout it all he protected his core: he is one of the most empathetic and spontaneously kind persons I’ve ever known.
+Throughout it all he protected his core: he is one of the most empathetic and spontaneously kind persons I have ever known.

 When ‘immoral’ reaches a stopping point… what is that?
-Isn’t that the ending/beginning that we have all been praying for… the ‘really really really done with degradation’; and the return of the light?
+Isn’t that the ending/beginning that we have all been praying for… the ‘really done with degradation,’ and the return of the light?

 Matt is a stopping point for trans-generational harm, in that what he experienced at the hands of others will not be passed on through him.
 It will be healed.
 How can I be so sure?
-Well, you can’t write another person’s story, but I’d say he’s been tested.
+Well, you cannot write another person’s story, but I would say he has been evaluated.
 Even in the worst of times, he never turned to bitterness, and his heart never grew cold.

-So let’s take a look at virtues.
-Loving kindness, no matter the circumstances; generosity with self and time and resources; respect and allowing others their liberation journey; freedom from selfishness and the demands of ego; empathy; strength of heart; truthfulness.
+So, let us look at virtues.
+Loving kindness, no matter the circumstances; generosity with self, time, and resources; respect and allowing others their liberation journey; freedom from selfishness and the demands of ego; empathy; strength of heart; truthfulness.
 Would you say that the system hates these things, and the ‘morals’ of the immoral system are nothing but caricatures of these things, containing us within the illusion of good?
 I would.

 To me, the system we live in is as lifeless as a book of fiction.
 Our own book is the wellspring of life and light… if we make it so.